 A. Most models will last at least a year.
 Cheaper pens tend to have the shortest lifespan, but higher-end models can last two years or more.

-A. Many 3D pens do offer a warranty, but it usually only provides one year of coverage.
-The warranty is typically limited to manufacturing- and material-related issues, so you won’t be covered if you misuse the pen or it’s damaged in an accident.
+A. Many 3D pens do offer some kind of protection, but it usually only provides one year of coverage.
+It's typically limited to manufacturing- and material-related issues, so you won’t be covered if you misuse the pen or it’s damaged in an accident.
+If this is something you're worried about, read about the protection offered before you buy.

 BestReviews wants to be better.
 Please take our 3-minute survey,